-Water parks and amusement parks with water rides also increase risks for water slide injuries, wave. pool drowning deaths, and 'lazy river' injuries experienced by riders traveling on inner tubes or other inflatable devices.
+Water parks and amusement parks with water rides also increase risks for water slide injuries, wave pool drowning deaths, and 'lazy river' injuries experienced by riders traveling on inner tubes or other inflatable devices.

-Some states like Florida do not require theme parks to report injuries unless they involve fatalities, or an injured rider is immediately hospitalized for at least 24 hours for more than just observation by medical personnel.
+Some states like Florida do not require theme parks to report injuries unless they involve fatalities, or unless an injured rider is immediately hospitalized for at least 24 hours for more than just observation by medical personnel.